kobrakitty/LOTechyTest/README.md

-#Read Me
-This is the final working version of my Lonely Octopus Streamlit project to build and deploy the tech assistant.
+Final version of my Lonely Octopus Program Streamlit project to build and deploy an AI tech assistant.